aabarnawi/metrics_dashboard/README.md

 ## Creating SLIs and SLOs
 ~~*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
-Name four SLIs that you would use to measure the success of this SLO.~~
+Name four SLIs that you would use to measure the success of this SLO.~~<br/>
 CPU Usage: Given the average used rate, we can predict and prevent errors by measuing abnormal values of the CPU <br/>
 Memory Usage:  Given the average used rate, we can also predict and prevent errors by measuing abnormal values of the Meomry <br/>
 Failed HTTP Requests : The number of failed requests in a given timeframe is a good indication of abnormality in the application <br/>